becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 The Beco SDK depends on the following 3rd party libraries:
 * `org.springframework.android:spring-android-rest-template:2.0.0.M4`
 * `com.fasterxml.jackson.core:jackson-databind:2.3.2`
-* `AltBeacon` (a custom fork of the publically available AltBeacon v2.15.3-beta1)
+* `org.altbeacon:android-beacon-library:2.15.4`
 * `com.github.satyan:sugar:1.5`

-These libraries can be automatically obtained from the standard jcenter repositories via Gradle. **Note:** Our AltBeacon code fork will need to be a local aar (or propped), and the file is included in our SDK installation package along with the other  artifacts for this release (file name `android-beacon-library-release.aar`).
-Please be sure to read our release notes included above which contain important implementation steps to ensure optimal performance of the SDK with our AltBeacon code fork.
+These libraries can be automatically obtained from the standard jcenter repositories via Gradle.

 >#### Special Setup
 We’ve found that the `Instant Run` feature in Android Studio 2.1.2, and